Compression with wildcards: All k-models of a binary decision diagram

-\begin{quote} A{ BSTRACT}: { Given a Binary Decision Diagram of a Boolean function $\varphi$ in $n$ variables all $N$ many $k$-ones models of $\varphi$ can be enumerated in time polynomial in $n$ and $N$.
-Although this only guarantees polynomial total time enumeration {\it one-by-one}, in practice compression (using wildcards) is often possible.} \end{quote}
+\begin{quote} A{ BSTRACT}: { Given a Binary Decision Diagram $B$ of a Boolean function $\varphi$ in $n$ variables, it is well known that all $\varphi$-models can be enumerated in output polynomial time, and in a compressed way (using don't-care symbols).
+We show that all $N$ many $\varphi$-models of fixed Hamming-weight $k$ can be enumerated in time polynomial in $n$ and $|B|$ and $N$ as well.
+Furthermore, using novel wildcards, again enables a compressed enumeration of these models.} \end{quote}